COVID-19 Therapeutic Treatments

-Paxlovid is authorized for treatment of mild to moderate COVID-19 in adults and pediatric patients age 12 years and older weighing at least 40 kg, with a positive SARS-CoV-2 test, who are at high risk for progressing to severe COVID-19, including hospitalization or death.
+Paxlovid is authorized for treatment of mild to moderate COVID-19 in adults and pediatric patients age 12 years and older with a positive SARS-CoV-2 test.
 Renal Paxlovid is a different dosing regimen of Paxlovid that is used for patients who have moderately impaired renal function.

 Molnipiravir (LAGEVRIO) is for treating adults age 18 years and older, who are at high risk for progressing to severe COVID-19 and for whom alternative COVID-19 treatment options are not accessible or clinically appropriate.

-Veklury (remdesivir) is an antiviral drug that has been approved by the U.S. Food and Drug Administration (FDA) for the treatment of adults and pediatric patients with a positive SARS-CoV-2 test.
-Veklury is for people with mild to moderate COVID-19 symptoms and are at high risk for progression to severe COVID-19, including hospitalization or death.
+Veklury (remdesivir) is an antiviral drug for the treatment of adults and pediatric patients with a positive SARS-CoV-2 test who are at high risk for progression to severe COVID-19, including hospitalization or death.

 - Link to ASPR webpage on Veklury Veklury (remdesivir) | HHS/ASPR

-Test to Treat is a new nationwide initiative that will give individuals an important new way to rapidly access free lifesaving treatment for COVID-19.
-In this program, people will be able to get tested and – if they are positive and treatments are appropriate for them – receive a prescription from a health care provider, and have their prescription filled all in one location.
-These “One-Stop Test to Treat” locations will be available at hundreds of locations nationwide, including pharmacy-based clinics, federally-qualified community health centers (FQHCs), Urgent Care Clinics, and long-term care facilities.
-People will also continue to be able to be tested and treated by their own health care providers who can appropriately prescribe these oral antivirals at locations where they are being distributed.
+Test to Treat is a new nationwide initiative where people will be able to get tested and – if they are positive access treatments all in one location.
+These “One-Stop Test to Treat” locations will be available at hundreds of locations nationwide, follow the link below.
+People can also be tested and treated by their own health care providers who can appropriately prescribe oral antivirals.

 There are steps you can take to protect yourself, your household, and your community from severe illness from COVID-19.
 These include staying up to date on vaccination, getting tested for COVID-19 if you are symptomatic, and seeking treatment if you test positive.